 If you love exploring the streets, going by motorbike will be a better option.
 It takes only 20 - 30 minutes to go from Hanoi city center to Bat Trang Pottery Village by motorbike.

-After passing Long Bien Bridge or Chuong Duong Bridge, follow the road along the Red River bank and you will easily get to Bat Trang.
+After passing Long Bien Bridge or Chuong Duong Bridge, follow the road along the Red River bank and you will easily get to Bat Trang Vietnam.
 You can search for the route on Google Maps or simply follow the signposts along the way.

 - By taxi

-Another great way to reach Bat Trang Pottery Village is by taxi.
+Another great way for your trip to Bat Trang Village is by taking a taxi.
 You can ask your hotel receptionist to book a taxi for you.
 Of course, you can book a ride by yourself.

 - By shuttle bus of Bat Trang Village tours